What is the current status of this program?

 • Capacity building: noncompetitive, fixed amount $75,000, duration 1 year

-RTI issued the Notice of Funding Opportunity (NOFO) for the Grantmaking program on December 11, 2024 and opened the application portal on December 20.
-RTI, working together with its partners (National Center for Healthy Housing, Southern Environmental Law Center, University of Kentucky, and North Carolina Central University) and a Community Advisory Board, will make subgrants for EJ projects.
+RTI issued a Notice of Funding Opportunity (NOFO) for the Grantmaking program on December 11, 2024 and opened an application portal on December 20.
+RTI, working together with a Community Advisory Board and its partners (National Center for Healthy Housing, Southern Environmental Law Center, University of Kentucky, and North Carolina Central University), was intending to make subgrants for EJ projects.

-RTI and the other grantmakers will also implement a tracking and reporting system and provide resources and support to communities, all in collaboration with EPA’s Office of Environmental Justice and External Civil Rights.
+RTI and the other grantmakers also planned to implement a tracking and reporting system and provide resources and support to communities, all in collaboration with EPA’s Office of Environmental Justice and External Civil Rights.

 Am I eligible?

-Entities eligible to receive subgrants from RTI include nonprofit organizations, Tribal governments (both Federally- and state-recognized) and intertribal consortia, local governments, and Native American organizations.
+Entities eligible to receive subgrants from RTI included nonprofit organizations, Tribal governments (both Federally- and state-recognized) and intertribal consortia, local governments, and Native American organizations.

 Individuals, for-profit businesses, and state governments cannot apply for subgrants.